 Must read article: Blunt Reality: This Is What You Will Face If You Fail To Prep Accordingly

 Self Defense: Everyone thinks they are a gun expert.
 We all have that uncle or cousin who hunts on a regular basis (or plays a lot of video games) and has a memorized list of weapon types and calibers to drone on about whenever the subject of survival arises.
-It seems there are as many strategies for survival self defense as there are survivalists, and everyone disagrees with everyone else.
+It seems there are as many strategies for survival self-defense as there are survivalists, and everyone disagrees with everyone else.
 The fact is, many hunters are not necessarily good survivalists by default, and people who get all their insights from video games or playing airsoft are quite literally doomed.
 All I can say is, research the issue for yourself and take the measures that seem the most logical.
 Take random and unsolicited advice from know-it-alls with a grain of salt.
-The following is a general self defense strategy that I found works for me, meets practical standards, and may work for you…
+The following is a general self-defense strategy that I found works for me, meets practical standards and may work for you…

 There are three types of survival firearms; primary, secondary, and hunting, and you should try to stock all of them.
 The weapon you choose as your primary is of the utmost importance.
 Only a designated combat effective rifle will do, and the longer its range, the better.
 Combat rifles are normally designed around one of three different common calibers: .223, 7.62 by 39, or .308.
 They are made to take a beating and to be fired repeatedly without failing.
 They can also be expensive.
 Make the sacrifice, save the extra money, and buy a well made combat arm.
 It is your life that is at stake.

 I believe the .308 is the best choice of the three common military calibers, because of its incredible range, accuracy, and stopping power.
-Range, in my personal opinion, is the key to self defense.
+Range, in my personal opinion, is the key to self-defense.

 Secondary arms, like pistols or pistol caliber carbines, leave more leeway for choice, and so do hunting rifles.
-Never rely on a pistol caliber weapon, shotgun, or hunting rifle, as your principal means of self defense.
-Pistols and shotguns do not have significant range and will be soundly outmatched by anyone with a combat effective rifle.
+Never rely on a pistol caliber weapon, shotgun, or hunting rifle, as your principal means of self-defense.
+Pistols and shotguns do not have a significant range and will be soundly outmatched by anyone with a combat effective rifle.
 Hunting rifles are NOT made for the heavy fire rate necessary in a defensive situation and break easily under strenuous conditions.
 Always choose the right tool for the correct situation.